netuno-org/doc/doc-plain/docs/library/objects/SSHSession.md

 sidebar_label: SSHSession
 ---

-Sessão SSH para executar comandos.
+Represents an SSH session used to execute commands.

 ---